-The Detroit Justice Center (DJC), an innovative community law practice opening in spring 2018, seeks a Staff Attorney for our Legal Services Practice.
+The Detroit Justice Center (DJC) seeks a full-time Staff Attorney for our Legal Services Practice.
 DJC is founded on the belief that we cannot build cities that work for everyone without remedying the impacts of mass incarceration and transforming our justice system.
-This mission will require new ways of community lawyering—rooted in defensive and offensive fights for racial justice and economic equity—that build up our poorest residents through direct services and innovative approaches to land use, housing, and employment.
-The Legal Services Practice Staff Attorney will provide direct representation to clients, working to remove legal barriers (such as warrants, criminal records, suspended licenses, and fines and fees) that prevent criminal justice-involved individuals and other vulnerable residents from participating in Detroit’s economy.
+This mission requires new ways of community lawyering—rooted in defensive and offensive fights for racial justice and economic equity—that build up our poorest residents through direct services and innovative approaches to land use, housing, and employment.
+The Legal Services Practice Staff Attorney will provide direct representation to clients, working to remove legal barriers (such as warrants, criminal records, suspended licenses, and fines and fees) that prevent court-involved individuals and other vulnerable residents from participating in Detroit’s economy.

-DJC seeks a full-time Staff Attorney to help clients navigate and overcome legal barriers stemming from incarceration or criminal justice system involvement.
-Through the work of our Legal Services Practice Attorneys, DJC aims to increase access to housing, employment, family reunification, and financial stability for low-income Detroiters.
+The Staff Attorney will help clients navigate and overcome legal barriers stemming from incarceration or court involvement.
+Through the work of our Legal Services Practice attorneys, DJC aims to increase access to housing, employment, family reunification, and financial stability for low-income Detroiters.

 Job responsibilities include, but are not limited to, the following:

 Conduct intake, provide legal advice and support, make strong referrals, and take on cases for representation as appropriate;